 The Company shall ensure the autonomy of its subsidiaries and instruct the subsidiaries to manage their business activities based on the above-mentioned basic approach to corporate governance so that the Group will grow together with local communities.

 Basic Corporate Governance Policy

 Board of Directors

-The Audit Committee comprises three directors, including two outside directors, one of whom serves as the chairman, and another director who serves full time.
+The Audit Committee comprises four directors, including three outside directors, one of whom serves as the chairman, and another director who serves full time.

 In addition to auditing the execution of duties by executive officers and directors, this committee makes decisions regarding proposals for the selection and dismissal of accounting auditors, which are submitted to the General Meeting of Shareholders.

 The Compensation Committee comprises three directors, including three outside directors, one of whom chairs the committee.
 The committee makes decisions regarding policies for compensation and other benefits for individual directors and executive officers as well as the compensation and other benefits for specific individuals.
 In addition, the committee considers the role a director compensation system should play in enhancing the Group's corporate value.
-In fiscal 2016, the committee met 10 times.
+In fiscal 2020, the committee met 7 times.
 Please note that the committee chose to eliminate the directors’ retirement benefit system in fiscal 2004 and introduced a performance-based compensation system.
-The members of the company’s Compensation Committee are not members of the compensation committees of other companies.
+In addition, in fiscal 2017 the committee adopted a compensation system that grants Performance Share Units.

 Internal Auditing Council